amikos-tech/chroma-cookbook/docs/core/configuration.md

 !!! tip "Changing HNSW parameters"

     Some HNSW parameters cannot be changed after index creation via the standard method shown below.
-    If you which to change these parameters, you will need to clone the collection see an example [here](collections.md#cloning-a-collection).
+    If you whish to change these parameters, you will need to clone the collection see an example [here](collections.md#cloning-a-collection).

 ### `hnsw:space`